Rainyan/sourcemod-nt-ghost-distribution/README.md

 * Compile the plugin in `addons/sourcemod/scripting`, and move the compiled .smx file to your server.
 * Copy the `addons/sourcemod/gamedata/neotokyo/uniform_ghosts.txt` to your server.

+**If you're using SourceMod older than 1.11**, you also need a version of the [DHooks extension](https://forums.alliedmods.net/showpost.php?p=2588686) compatible with your SM version.

 ## Background
 Ghost spawns in NT approximately follow the pattern: `(prev_ghost_spawn_index + RandomInt(1,3)) % num_ghost_spawns`.